whyliuxing/reverse-engineering-journal/README.md

   * PUSHFD, POPFD: pushes/pops EFLAGS register
   * MOVSX: moves a signed value into a register and sign-extends it
   * MOVZX: moves an unsigned value into a register and zero-extends it

+## *x86-64 (4/24/2017)*
+* All addresses and pointers are 64 bits
+* All general-purpose registers have increased in size, tho 32-bit versions can still be accessed
+* Some general-purpose registers (RDI, RSI, RBP, and RSP) supports byte accesses
+* There are twice as many general-purpose registers.
+The new one are labeled R8 - R15
+* DWORD (32-bit) version can be accessed as R8D.
+WORD (16-bit) version are accessed with a W suffix like R8W.
+Byte version are accessed with an L suffix like R8L
+* Supports instruction pointer-relative addressing.
+Unlike x86, referencing data will not use absolute address but rather an offset from RIP
+* Calling conventions: Parameters are passed to registers.
+Additional one are stored on stack
+  + Windows: first 4 parameters are placed in RCX, RDX, R8, and R9
+  + Linux: first 6 parameters are placed in RDI, RDX, RCX, R8, and R9
+* In 32-bit code, stack space can be allocated and unallocated in middle of the function using push or pop.
+However, in 64-bit code, functions cannot allocate any space in the middle of the function
+* Nonleaf functions are sometimes called frame functions because they require a stack frame.
+All nonleaf functions are required to allocate 0x20 bytes of stack space when they call a function.
+This allows the function being called to save the register parameters (RCX, RDX, R8, and R9) in that space.
+If a function has any local stack variables, it will allocate space for them in addition to the 0x20 bytes
+* Structured exception handling in x64 does not use the stack.
+In 32-bit code, the fs:[0] is used as a pointer to the current exception handler frame, which is stored on the stack so that each function can define its own exception handler
+* Easier in 64-bit code to differentiate between pointers and data values.
+The most common size for storing integers is 32 bits and pointers are always 64 bits
+* RBP is treated like another GPR.
+As a result, local variables are referenced through RSP

 ## *ARM (4/14/2017)*
 * ARMv7 uses 3 profiles (Application, Real-time, Microcontroller) and model name (Cortex).
 For example, ARMv7 Cortex-M is meant for microcontroller and support Thumb-2 execution only